rudolfgrauberger/sonar-cxx-wiki/Design-Guidelines.md

 **erroneous configuration:**
 - in case of an erroneous configuration the scanner should stop with an error
   - should not create a new snapshot on the SonarQube server
-- configuration errors are logged in the LOG file
+- configuration errors are recorded in the scanner LOG file
 - configuration errors should not lead to technical debt

 **erroneous reports:**